rmcl/supergsl/README.md

 #### Explicit Imports

-In *fGSL* you specify the refgenome pragmas so that the compiler knows where to find genes and what their sequences are.
+In *fGSL* you specify the refgenome pragma so that the compiler knows where to find genes and what their sequences are.

 ```
 #refgenome S288C